Updated June 22nd, 2024

-You can get rid of bees on your own when there are a few stray buzzers in your home and you fear your spouse, child, dog, cat, gerbil or other family member may (accidentally) get stung.
+Handling a few stray bees yourself is feasible, when you fear your spouse, child, dog, cat, gerbil or other family member may (accidentally) get stung.
 Bee stings to unsuspecting home dwellers (or visitors) can cause a terrible disruption to your day.

-3. Disperse diatomaceous earth, a non-toxic insect powder, with the Insect Buster
+- Apply diatomaceous earth with the Insect Buster

 How do I know what stinging insect I'm dealing with?

 There are two types of bees that are most likely to be seen in and around your home: the bumblebee and the honeybee.
-It’s also common, though, to see two types of social wasps: yellow jackets and paper wasps.
+It’s also common to see two types of social wasps: yellow jackets and paper wasps.

 The wasps—yellow jackets and paper wasps—are more aggressive and will more readily sting.
 Because of this, you may feel safer tackling the less aggressive stinging insects and leaving the more bellicose types to the professionals.